-1. Use a small pairing knife to spilt the beans down the center while leaving the ends attached (so it does not spilt in half).
+Use a small pairing knife to split the beans down the center while leaving the ends attached (so it does not split in half).

 This recipe will be sure to please any pork loving friends.
 Daikon and pork are a classic combination.
 You can adjust the amount of sugar up or down to suit your own preferences.
 Grate your daikon just before serving as it tends to get a little too pungent when left in the refrigerator too long.
 Most bigger Asain grocery stores will probably have fresh pork belly.
 It can be hard to find elsewhere, since almost all pork belly is used to make bacon.
 Itadakimasu!